 Strong alternative break programs are well-organized, which takes continued effort.
 Our Sample Document Library makes those efforts easier, with template documents from our network of Chapter schools.
 From training curriculum to assessment tools (and truly anything in between), the Library has the materials that help bring structure to the work of running a quality alternative break program.

 Staff and student leaders utilize our online forum to access an archive of recent announcements; current job postings internship, and long-term volunteer placements; information about events and trainings; and National Conference calls recordings.

 Staff and student leaders utilize our email-based listserv to pose and answer questions on all aspects of alternative break planning, learn about innovations within the Movement, and get updates straight from Break Away HQ.
 And with a intentionally tight community of two-three individuals from each Chapter school on the listserv, your questions receive timely and helpful responses from other practitioners.

 State of the Movement

-For updates from Break Away’s national office on resources, trainings, partnerships, and victories from across the Movement, our network of Chapter Schools relies on the “State of the Movement,” a missive sent out monthly across our Chapters Listserv.
+For updates from Break Away’s national office on resources, trainings, partnerships, and victories from across the Movement, our network of Chapter schools relies on the “State of the Movement,” a missive sent out three times a year across our Chapters Listserv.

 National Conference Call Series

-Each month, our Chapter Schools convene to share resources and best practices for high quality alternative break experiences.
+Each month during the academic year, our Chapter schools convene to share resources and best practices for high quality alternative break experiences.
 Our monthly call series features relevant topics such as Implementing Curricular Alternative Breaks and Assessing Student Learning Outcomes on Alternative Breaks.